Looease/widget-app/README.md

 ## Trade offs and future iterations

 ### Increase test coverage
+- Implement Mock service worker (MSW).
+This will make testing API requests more accessible by passing different server scenarios into tests.
-- Add more unit testing - I would add more test coverage for get requests and hooks.
+- Add more unit testing - I would add more test coverage for get requests and hooks with MSW.
 - Integration testing for the server - I would add integration tests to test data is correctly created/deleted from the DB.
-- Browser testing - I would install Playwright to conduct end to end browser tests.
+- Browser testing - I would install Playwright to conduct end to end functional,visual and smoke tests.
 - Additional cross browser testing.
-Currently we just support Google Chrome for this app but I would like to expand that to include Safari/Firefox etc. The app will run in these browsers but styling may be impacted.
+Currently we just support Google Chrome for this app but I would like to expand that to include Safari/Firefox etc. The app will run in these browsers but styling may be incosistent.

 ## Dockerise the whole app
 - Right now the server can be pulled from Docker images but the frontend cannot.